artsandmetaphysics/goodlifeodyssey/wip/dune.md

 title: >
   Dune
 description: >
-  Notes on Hesiod’s “Theogony” and “Works and Days”
+  Notes on Hesiod's "Theogony" and "Works and Days"
 ---

 # Characters